aysegulcelikok/dsa210_project/README.md

 ## DSA 210 PROJECT AYŞEGÜL ÇELİKOK
 ## Motivation
 As a final-year university student, balancing my professional responsibilities and entertainment time is crucial for me.
-I use Linkedin  as a platform for job search and networking on the other hand TikTok is a highly engaging but distracting entertainment app.
+I use Linkedin  as a platform for job search and networking.
+On the other hand, I use TikTok for entertainment.
 With graduation approaching, my Linkedin usage is expected to increase as I actively look for job opportunities.
 At the same time, TikTok, known for its addictive short-form content, might act as a distraction, reducing the time I spend on my career via Linkedin.

 By analyzing my screen time data over one year, I aim to: